 Student evaluations are an important part of each faculty member's overall evaluation.
 Professors will use comments you make to help them improve their teaching and classroom procedures.
 You are asked to be honest, professional, and thoughtful in your responses.
 Please be professional in your evaluation.
 Offensive comments (whether related to race, gender, age, disability, or culture) reflect poorly on you as an individual and on the Radford University community as a whole.
 This is not an image that we support or encourage.
-No discussions should take place while you are completing the evaluation: each student provides his/her independent assessment of the course and the instructor.
+No discussions should take place while you are completing the evaluation: each student provides their independent assessment of the course and the instructor.
+These evaluations are entirely confidential and they cannot be traced back to the people who complete them.
+Instructors will not see the results of these evaluations until after course grades have been submitted.
+Your comments are very important; consider them carefully.